 As Region 1A director, Settles played a lead role in successful organizing campaigns at such automotive parts suppliers as Johnson Controls, Arvin Meritor, GKN Sinter Metals, ACI, Bridgewater Interiors and Hollingsworth.
 He also was part of the UAW team in negotiations with Detroit Diesel and the State of Michigan.

 He was appointed to the staff of the UAW in 1992 as a servicing representative in Region 1A.

 Settles began his career as a trade union activist in 1968, when he joined UAW Local 600 upon starting work at Ford Motor Co.’s Dearborn Iron Foundry and Michigan Casting Center.

-He was elected to positions of increasing responsibility by his co-workers, starting in 1970 with his election to the General Council of Local 600, an amalgamated local union.
+Starting in 1970, he was elected to positions of increasing responsibility by his co-workers to the amalgamated UAW Local 600 General Council.
 In 1973, he was elected district committeeperson and unit recording secretary.
-Two years later, he was elected unit vice president and district committeeperson.
+Two years later, he was elected unit vice president and district committeeperson, and in 1977 to 1980 he was elected bargaining committeeperson and vice president.
 In 1980, his co-workers elected Settles as unit president.
-He was also elected as a delegate to the UAW Constitutional Conventions in 1974, 1977 and 1980.
+He was also elected as a delegate to the UAW Constitutional Conventions in 1974, 1977, 1980, 1986 and 1989.